 As thoroughly documented in the Chapter IV.A of the DEIS, the area where the MAKER zone is proposed, locally know as "The Flats" is overwhelming dominated by light industrial, automotive, warehouse and similar land uses.
 This land use pattern has evolved from a more heavily industrialized character, to what exists there today.
-The uses proposed for the MAKER zone are clearly aspirational, and do not reflect existing land use characteristics of the area.
-While those aspirational uses may in time be drawn to the district, the current pattern of land use will likely remain prevalent for the foreseeable future.
+The uses proposed for the MAKER zone reflect the future land use goals of the Village of Mamaroneck and do not reflect existing land use characteristics of the area.
+While those uses may in time be drawn to the district, the current pattern of land use will likely remain prevalent for the foreseeable future.